-First Known Use of GAME THEORY
+First Known Use of game theory

-Seen & Heard
+Seen and Heard

 What made you want to look up game theory?
 Please tell us where you read or heard it (including the quote, if possible).